nithyasri540/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Result:**

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented using and their operations are verified using Verilog program.